On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data: Results

 We proceed now to a cross-county comparison of the suitability of index insurance, relating our measures of index insurance utility to characteristics of the 597 counties in our dataset.
 We start by showing the spatial and temporal variation of yields between counties.
-The county-average \emph{temporal variability} is computed as the mean of every field's temporal variance.\footnote{Note that this county average of field-level temporal variance $\overline{\sigma^2_i}$ is related yet distinct from the variance of the county average, $\var(\bar{y}_{\cdot t})=1/N \overline{\sigma^2_i} + (N-1)/N \bar{\rho}$, where $\bar{\rho}$ is the average correlation among fields.} The county average \emph{spatial variability} is computed as the variance of the field means.
-It basically indicates how different are fields within a county, and is related to the concept of local yield gap.
-Figure~\ref{fig:Corn:-temporal-and-spat-var} shows these measures for each crop.
+The county-average \emph{temporal variability} is computed as the mean of every field's temporal variance.
+The county average \emph{spatial variability} is computed as the variance of the field means, and basically indicates how heterogeneous fields are within a county.
+These two measures are unique in the sense that they can only be obtained with field-level panel data.
+Our measure of average temporal variance for example is more informative than taking the variance of the county average (which could be obtained from official statistics), since the latter is a mix of temporal variance and spatial correlation.\footnote{Note indeed that the county average of field-level temporal variance is $\overline{\var(y_{i t})}=1/n\sum_i \sigma^2_i\equiv \overline{\sigma^2_i}$, while the variance of the county average, $\var(\bar{y}_{\cdot t})=1/N \overline{\sigma^2_i} + (N-1)/N \bar{\rho}$ is also a function of $\bar{\rho}$, the average covariance among fields.} Figure~\ref{fig:Corn:-temporal-and-spat-var} shows these measures for each crop.
 The two measures show clear spatial patterns with a \emph{core versus periphery} pattern, where variability is relatively low in the center of the Corn Belt, in particular in Iowa (IA), North of Illinois (IL) and South of Minnesota (MN).
 On the other side, bordering regions such as South Dakota (SD), Missouri, and South of Illinois (IL), Indiana (IN), Ohio, Michigan (MI) and Wisconsin (WI), have markedly higher variability.
 This spatial pattern is similar across crops or variables, with a correlation between variables of 0.43 for corn and 0.36 for soy, while for the same variability measure, the correlation between corn and soy is 0.5 for the temporal variation, and 0.55 for the spatial variation.